Irène Laub Gallery is glad to welcome an international group show curated by Cécile Bourne-Farrell, entitled Resilience, an aptitude.

 Applied to any place or situation, resilience is the ability to face and absorb disturbances and constraints in micro and mega events in our lives.
-Human beings constantly need to adapt their functioning and their attitude when confronted with disturbances, in order to start and manage the recovering process.
+Human beings constantly need to adapt their functioning and their attitude when confronted with disturbances, in order to begin and manage the recovery process.

 Artists face these challenges by anticipating them often with new propositions, shining a new light on the situation, allowing us to reflect, adapt and even change.
 Artists have the capacity to look differently at their peers and at the desperation with which certain human beings spend their lives fighting, crossing continents and seas, or rebuilding themselves in the face of loss and the need to exist.

 This exhibition project addresses the capacity of resilience, which is present at the core of every human being and allows everyone to live in the present, to exceed it, as well as to share it.
 There are infinite ways to be resilient and each of the seven artists have their own way of sharing their aptitude to be resilient.